DC voltage 110 V or 220 V

 Single-battery and charger application

-The main components of the system are battery, charger and distribution switchboard including the DC system monitoring relay.
-Figure 1 shows the main line diagram of a single-battery and charger application.
+The main components of the system are the battery, charger, and distribution switchboard including the DC system monitoring relay.
+Figure 1 shows the mainline diagram of a single battery and charger application.

 The charger and distribution switchboard are normally located in the same room, separate to the battery.

 The main fuses are supervised and an alarm is given in a case of a blown fuse (Figure 2).
 If the main fuse (F1 or F2) is blown, the overcurrent tries to divert its path via paralleled miniature circuit breaker (F1.1 or F2.1).
 This miniature circuit breaker has a very small rated current and is also tripped immediately, causing the alarm contact 95-96 to close.